 Okay, here are my recommendations for a day (or two) in Villajoyosa

 Stroll the Town

-When we got out of the tram, we could already see some colorful buildings, but it got even better when we walked down and strolled the town.
-Houses in all colors and shapes make it so Instagrammable, and even though I am not into Instagram as much these days, I wanted to snap pictures of all the houses and buildings.
+When we got off the tram, we could already see some colorful buildings, but it got even better when we walked down and strolled the town.
+Houses in all colors and shapes make it so Instagrammable.
+Even though I am not into Instagram as much these days, I wanted to snap pictures of all the houses and buildings.

 Pretty, pretty Villajoyosa – walking along your narrow, cobblestone streets with all the colors was fun!
 This is my tip for the best thing to see in Villajoyosa (or even Costa Blanca).

 The promenade is a beautiful, long stretch.
 With views of the ocean on one side and all the colorful (and bright) houses on the other, this is probably one of the best places to visit in Villajoyosa (especially on a warm and sunny day).

 There are quite a few restaurants and cafes and the food is quite affordable.
 Fewer restaurants seem to be open in the wintertime, and they – naturally – close earlier but there are some open during lunchtime.